EXCLUSIVE-Twitter suspends Thai royalist account linked to influence campaign

 The Reuters analysis found that more than 80% of the accounts following @jitarsa_school had also been created since the start of September.
 A sample of 4,600 of the recently created accounts showed that all they did was promote the royalist hashtags - an indication of the kind of activity that would not be associated with regular Twitter users.

-A sample of 559 retweets of the account's tweets were virtually all from accounts with bot-like characteristics, according to research by social media consultancy Drone Empirit for Reuters.
+A sample of 559 retweets of the account's tweets were virtually all from accounts with bot-like characteristics, according to research by social media consultancy Drone Emprit for Reuters.

 "Government forces have been trying to counter the protesters," said Saijai Liangpunsakul of the independent Social Media Monitoring for Peace group.
 "Twitter has taken down some accounts, but there are many more."